jimbojsb/craft-db-snapshot/README.md

 Snapshot filename can contain Twig expressions: `db_snapshot_{{now|date("Ymd-His")}}.sql`

+All fields support Craft environment variable references (For example, setting Access Key to `$ACCESS_KEY`)

 Be aware that if you use a timestamp in the filename, you will need to provide a filename when using the load action.

 ## Using DB Snapshot